riffraph/cloud-resume/README.md

 RESTful APIs built using Go.
 Intended to deployed as containers.

-To run this layer locally, the Go app needs to be containerized and then run as defined in the docker-compose.yml.
+To run this layer locally, `go build -o api *.go` then `./api`.

+TODO: the Go app needs to be containerized and then run as defined in the docker-compose.yml.

+To run the tests for the API use `go test -v`

 ### DB layer